Oftatkofta/cellocity/docs/tutorial.rst

 		channel_0.fixFrameInterval()

   .. note::
 	Checking and fixing the frame interval is currently only possible on MicroManager ome.tif files.
-Individual frame timestamps are lost when saving in ImageJ.
+Individual frame timestamps are lost when saving .tif files in ImageJ.

-Channel objects have convenient preprocessing methods, such as trimming frames and temporal median filtering.
+``Channel`` objects have convenient preprocessing methods, such as trimming frames and temporal median filtering.
 Let's start by trimming our newly created channel to frames 10-60, meaning we discard frames 0-9 and from frame 60 onward to the end.